ghc/ghc/docs/users_guide/glasgow_exts.rst

    binding.

 -  You may bind unboxed variables in a (non-recursive, non-top-level) pattern binding, but you must make any such pattern-match strict.
+   (Failing to do so emits a warning :ghc-flag:`-Wunbanged-strict-patterns`.)
    For example, rather than:

    ::